-• Allow stakeholders an active collaboration within the JPI that goes beyond mere consultation, in order to ensure that their voice and perspectives are integrated into the work of the JPI
+- Integration of relevant stakeholder-groups (e.g. from politics, business, civil society) into the governance structure. - Allow stakeholders an active collaboration within the JPI that goes beyond mere consultation, in order to ensure that their voice and perspectives are integrated into the work of the JPI. - To make use of timely and user-oriented means of dissemination to reach out to stakeholders outside the scientific community.